David Linden was born in Glasgow on 14th May 1990.

 Prior to being elected as a Member of Parliament, David spent nine years working for the Scottish National Party in Westminster, Holyrood & Brussels where he built up a wealth of experience in campaigns, policy and dealing with the media.
 He also spent two years working at Glasgow Credit Union, during which time he completed a qualification in Business Administration.

 In Parliament, David is the SNP’s Spokesperson on Housing, Communities and Local Government.
 He is an active parliamentarian, regularly questioning Government Ministers and taking part in parliamentary debates.
-His main policy interests focus on social security, immigration, international relations and neonatal care.
+His main policy interests focus on social security, housing, immigration, international relations and neonatal care.
 He chairs the UK’s All Party Parliamentary Group (APPG) on Premature & Sick Babies, as well as the APPG on Nutrition for Growth.

 David was first elected as the Member of Parliament for Glasgow East in June 2017 and was then re-elected by his constituents with an increased majority in December 2019.

 A high resolution copy of David Linden's official parliamentary portrait can be downloaded from the UK Parliament website.
 The image (cropped version shown above) is released under an Attribution 3.0 Unported (CC BY 3.0) licence.